Laz4rz/GPT-2/README.md

   - layernorm also could be initialized, but we leave it as default, which is scale 1 and offset 0
   - the accumulated std of layers stacked in the residual stream is kept at 1, so that the growth of activations after a forward pass (not totally clear how to intuitively see that) is controlled
   ![alt text](image-2.png)
+  - when using `torch.manual_seed` for different devices -- it really works and gives same results

 ## Other quick wisdom
 - torch buffers are basically non-learnable model tensors